riyamangal2732005/vitalSync-healthcare/README.md

 # VitalSync | Enterprise Healthcare Patient Dashboard

 ## 1. Project Overview
-VitalSync is a specialized hospital management interface designed for the "ProDesk Capstone."
+VitalSync is a specialized hospital management interface.
 The goal is to provide a seamless experience for patients to track their medical journey and for doctors to manage their daily schedules.

 ## 2. Track & Tech Stack
 - **Track:** Frontend Intern